BitGo/key-recovery-service-v2/README.md

     ``bin/admin.js generateKeys [xprv] --start 0 -n 1000000``

-6. Transfer the keys.csv file to the online key server via flash drive, SD card, or other physical medium.
+6. Transfer the keys.json file to the online key server via flash drive, SD card, or other physical medium.
 7. Import the public keys to the key server's database with

     ``bin/admin.js import keys.json``